 Her short bark of laughter made him wince.
-"Of course, there is," she said mockingly.
-She brought him the sweats and then turned back to her kit, pulling out a clean gauze pad to start cleaning up his face.
+"Of course, there is."
+She brought him the sweats and then turned back to her kit, pulling out a clean gauze pad to use on his face.
 The return of his grip on her wrist, however, prevented her from proceeding.